jordanlyall/dai-universe/README.md

 # The Dai Universe

-A catalog of all the variations of Dai emerging from open finance.
+A catalog of all the variations of Dai emerging from the composability and collaboration of DeFi.

 | Project  | Description                                                                                                                   | Stage  |
 |---------|-------------------------------------------------------------------------------------------------------------------------------|---------|